godalming123/common-assembly/readme.md

     - Clear error messages:
       - A warning for unused variables
       - Add support for printing multiple parser or compiler errors each time the compiler is ran rathor then only printing one at a time
+      - Instead of just pointing to the first charecter of a keyword, the errors could point to the whole keyword
     - Suppports lots of compilation targets:
       - WASM
       - X86-64